Homeschooling During Difficult Times

 Blessings from Wynne and Harriet

 This is copyrighted material.
-You are granted permission to copy it for your own use and not for resale.
-If you wish to use it in your support group newsletter, we ask that you include the following information at the end of the article:
+We grant you permission to copy it for your own use and not for resale.
+If you wish to use it in your support group newsletter or blog, we ask that you include the following information at the end of the article: